 Living in Los Angeles where Downtown Disney and Disneyland is just a drive away has always been awesome to me.
 There are many things to do and see before you even get into Disneyland or California Adventure for that matter.
 Disney is about a 45 minute to an hour drive away from Los Angeles, depending on that good ole’ LA traffic.
 So if you are looking for some things to do in Downtown Disneyland, here is some information.

 Once you get there, you can park for free for up to 3 hours unless you get a parking validation from certain locations and then you will receive up to 5 hours free.
 Depending where in the lot you park it is about a 5 – 8 minute walk to the entrance.
-Don’t forget, if you’re taking small children with you, a disneyland stroller rental can really be a godsend!

 There are a ton of places you can eat or get drinks while there.
 Some of these options include The Rainforest Cafe, The Voodoo Lounge at the House of Blues, and ESPN Zone.
 My favorite though is Ralph Brennan’s Jazz Kitchen and the Express version.
 You can either dine in and be served or go in order and find your own seat outside.
 I always order a shrimp po’ boy.
 They also have beignets.
-If you want you can even buy a box of Cafe Du Monde beignet mix while your there.
+If you want you can even buy a box of Cafe Du Monde beignet mix while you’re there.

 Downtown Disney also has a bunch of places to shop.
 The LEGO Store is pretty cool.
 They have a bunch of Disney characters made out of legos outside of the store.
 I see a lot of guys and little boys get a kick out of the RideMakerz store where they can build their own toy cars and trucks.
 By far, in my opinion, the best store is The World of Disney!